amosproj/2017ws02-side-window-entertainment/README.md

 [![Build Status](https://travis-ci.org/cfengler/amos-ws17-proj2.svg?=branch=master)](https://travis-ci.org/cfengler/amos-ws17-proj2)

-A car infotainment system, which automatically displays information about Points of Interest to back-seat passengers.
+Side Window Infotainment is a student project of the TU Berlin in cooperation with [IAV](https://www.iav.com/) as the industrial partner.

+The goal is to build an infotainment system for car passengers which automatically captures points of interest in the field of view and displays relevant information on the side window.

 ## Getting Started